leanderseige/steeringwheelarduino/README.md

 # Software

-As I learned how easy it is to program an Arduino Leonardo I chose to not use some of the existing binary tools flying around on the internet but to write my owen software.
+As I learned how easy it is to program an Arduino Leonardo I chose to not use some of the existing binary tools flying around on the internet but to write my own software.
 One needs just a couple of lines to get everything working.

 Just set up Arduino IDE and install the following two libraries:
 * ArduinoJoystickLibrary (I installed it from the latest ZIP, https://github.com/MHeironimus/ArduinoJoystickLibrary/wiki)